tguless/prompt-engineering/PDF_to_LLM_Context_Guide.md

    - Generating mermaid diagrams based on visual analysis
    - Formatting tables and lists from PDF content

-### Why This Requires a Full IDE:

-The LLM simultaneously orchestrates:
-- **6+ different tool categories** (file ops, terminal, browser, text processing, etc.)
-- **Multiple concurrent processes** (MCP servers, browser instances, file operations)
-- **Complex state management** (tracking progress through dozens of pages)
-- **Real-time adaptation** (adjusting approach based on content discovery)

-This level of automation and tool coordination is only possible within a sophisticated IDE environment that provides integrated access to all these capabilities.

 ## Benefits of This Approach